 eri <-> bmp convertor and other useful tools can be found on the Entis site.

-Updated 26.06.2011: previously uploaded CSX.exe was corrupted (crushing on whatever action you'd do).
+Updated 26.06.2011: previously uploaded CSX.exe was corrupted** (crashing on whatever action you'd do).

-The only thing you need to do to update your state before importing scripts is this (suppose you have yosuga.csx): Download CSX tool & Wanko to Lily hook with sources (1291 downloads).
+The only thing you need to do to update your state before importing scripts is this (suppose you have yosuga.csx):

 ERISA Compressor